 - 1/2 teaspoon dried red chili flakes, optional

 - 1 teaspoon salt

-Allow the jam to simmer until it has thickened and looks like jam!
+- Allow the jam to simmer until it has thickened and looks like jam – stirring often!

-Store in the refrigerator for up to two weeks.
-If you'd like to preserve the jam, consider using your favourite canning method.
+- Store in the refrigerator for up to two months.